 44There were u-chambers for singers-u in the inner forecourt: [one] beside the north gate facing south, and one beside the eastv gate facing north.
 45[The man] explained to me: “The chamber that faces south is for the priests who perform the duties of the Temple; 46and the chamber that faces north is for the priests who perform the duties of the altar—they are the descendants of Zadok, who alone of the descendants of Levi may approach the LORD to minister to Him.”

 47He then measured the forecourt: 100 cubits long and 100 cubits broad—foursquare.
 In front of the Temple stood the altar.
 48He took me into the portico of the Temple and measured it.
 The jambsw of the portico were 5 cubits deep on either side.
 The width of the gate-opening was x-[14 cubits, and the flanking wall of the gate was]-x 3 cubits on either side.
-49The portico was 20 cubits widey and 11z cubits deep, and ait was by steps that it was reached.a There were columns by the jambs on either side.
+49The portico was 20 cubits widey and 11z cubits deep, and aa-it was by steps that it was reached.-aa There were columns by the jambs on either side.

 41 1He then led me into the great hall.
 He measured the jambs, 6 cubits on either side; such was the deptha of each jamb.b 2The entrance was 10 cubits wide, and the flanking walls of the entrance were each 5 cubits wide.
 Next he measured the depth [of the hall], 40 cubits, and the width, 20 cubits.
 3And then he entered the inner room.
 He measured each jamb of the entrance, 2 cubits [deep]; the entrance itself, 6 cubits across; and the width of c-[the flanking wall on either side of]-c the entrance, 7 cubits.
 4Then he measured the depth, 20 cubits; and the width at the inner end of the great hall was also 20 cubits.
 And he said to me, “This is the Holy of Holies.”